Golf Insider is reader-supported. When you buy through links on our site, we may earn an affiliate commission learn more here

 Golf notebook golf practice routine

 The Golf Insider Performance Diary allows you to track your practice and play in one place.
-It is also full of useful practice ideas.
+We also have a high-tech version cooking at Break X Golf

 If you can’t hit the ball over 245 yards off the tee, you will find this part of the journey hard, it is still possible, but you need to become excellent in other areas.
-You can looking into your golf fitness, but most times I would recommend finding a great PGA pro to help your build a more effective golf swing to generate more clubhead speed.
+You can look into your golf fitness, but most times I would recommend finding a great PGA pro to help you build a more effective golf swing to generate more clubhead speed.

-Short game and putting become critical, the easiest way to move from single digits to scratch is to become a great putter – in my opinion, this linked article is a great starting point to learn how.
+Short game and putting become critical, and the easiest way to move from single digits to scratch is to become a great putter – in my opinion.

-This is the last stage I personally completed in my golfing journey (to date).
+This is the last stage I completed in my golfing journey (to date).
 How do you move from a scratch to a +3 player?
 The answer is becoming exceptionally boring to watch.
 Impressive, but really repetitive.
-At this stage, you can shoot under par, but you can also shoot 5 over par.
-Your aim is to shift your game so that you can shoot -7/8 and rarely shoot more than +2.
+At this stage, you can shoot under par, but you can also shoot 8 over par.
+Your aim is to shift your game so that you can shoot -7/8 and rarely shoot more than +3.

 Your performance aim is to hit lots of fairways and ensure 95% of your tee shots allow you to get to the green – destructive shots are your mortal enemy.
 From here, hit greens and lots of them, if you have a wedge in hand you need to be dialled in with your distance control and give yourself many putts inside 12 feet.

 Course strategy should be tailored to your strengths, and executing on par 5’s is often the difference between tournament wins and top 15.
-At this stage, long game affects how high your scores will be and short game affects how low your scores can go.
+At this stage, your long game dictates how high your scores will be and short game and putting dictates how low your scores can go.

 At this stage you have the ability to shoot -6 to -8 on a golf course you’ve only played once, but how frequently can you do it?
-As this score suggests, your game needs to be capable of making 6 or more birdies a round, and to keep the mistakes off your card.
+As this score suggests, your game needs to be capable of making 6 or more birdies a round, but it is still bogey avoidance that separates those who excel from those who struggle.

 This is where you realise the gulf between a scratch player at your local course and someone who is just about earning a living from playing professionally.

-On top of being able to do it (perform) you’ll spend half your life on the road spending money you don’t yet have and will encounter many times that aren’t fun – developing your golf psychology and generally looking after yourself become a golfing foundation.
+On top of being able to perform on the golf course, you’ll spend half your life on the road spending money you don’t have and will encounter many times that aren’t fun – developing your golf psychology and generally looking after yourself become a golfing foundation.

-You have 10 – 15 events a year, and a wild fling at Q school – how consistent can you get at shooting -2 to -8 every time you tee it up?
+You have 10 – 15 events a year, and a wild fling at Q school.
 Most events are 3 to 4 rounds and rarely will you win with a score worse than -10.

 If you make it through this stage you deserve your golden ticket to the big leagues.